top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 ### LEDs Detection

-LEDs are modeled as blobs in an image: A Blob is a group of connected pixels in an image that share some common property, which, in the case of LEDs, is the intensity of the pixel.
+LEDs are modeled as blobs in an image: A Blob is a group of connected pixels in an image that share some common properties, which, in the case of LEDs, is the intensity of the pixel.
 Among the many ways to detect blobs, the one that turned out to be more robust for our purpose was the following algorithm (https://www.learnopencv.com/blob-detection-using-opencv-python-c/):
 - Thresholding: Convert the source images to several binary images by thresholding the source image with thresholds.
 - Grouping: In each binary image, connected white pixels are grouped together.
 Let’s call these binary blobs.
 - Merging: The centers of the binary blobs in the binary images are computed, and blobs located closer than a threshold are merged.